Shoulder pain is the ‘new’ common complaint among children, particularly during adolescence.

 - Cervical degenerative disc disease.
 The intervertebral discs between the vertebrae lose hydration over time.
 When a disc loses enough hydration it becomes thinner and less able to do its job, potentially producing pain and possibly irritating or pressuring on the nearby nerve root.

-- Cervical herniated disc.
+- Herniated cervical disc.
 Each intervertebral disc contains a hard outer layer and soft inner layer.
 If the outer layer gets a tear that allows the inner gel to leak out, that can inflame and/or irritate the nearby nerve root.

 - Cervical osteoarthritis.
 When a facet joint in the neck becomes arthritic, the inflammation and excess bone growth can alter the joint’s size and spacing, which could result in a nerve root being irritated or impinged.

-- Cervical foraminal stenosis.
+- Foraminal stenosis of the cervix.
 This condition occurs when the nerve root becomes compressed while going through the foramen—a small hole in the bony vertebral construct.
 The narrowing of the foramen can happen in various ways, such by the overgrowth of bone spurs or by a herniated disc.

-Correcting your posture may feel awkward at first because your body has become so used to sitting and standing in a particular way.
+Correcting your posture may feel awkward at first.
+This is because your body has become so used to sitting and standing in a particular way.
 Get into the habit of sitting correctly.
-It may not feel comfortable initially because your muscles have not been conditioned to support you in the correct position.
 With a little practice, good posture will become second nature and be one step to helping your back in the long term.
 Remember, mastery comes through (conscious) repetition.